Q: Is Stretch Therapy safe?

 Q: Do you have classes for pregnant women?

-A: Wai Kuan practised yoga all the way to the 8th month of her pregnancy.
+A: Yes we do.
+In fact, Wai Kuan practised yoga all the way to the 9th month of her pregnancy.
 And she delivered her baby naturally, without any medical assistance (that’s another story!).

 Q: How does Stretch Therapy compare with Yoga, Pilates, etc.?*